-Kyran (she/they) is a returning member of the Xpress staff as City Editor.
-She transferred to SF State mid-pandemic from her hometown of Albuquerque, NM,...
+Kyran (she/they) is a returning member of the Xpress staff as Online Editor.
+She transferred to SF State mid-pandemic from her hometown of Albuquerque,...

 SF, UPD to expand support services for sexual assault survivors